zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-Logged-in owner did not specify all the fields.
+Logged-in owner did not specify at least one field to update.

     - 1a1.
-DMS informs the logged-in owner to specify all the fields.
+DMS informs the Logged-in Owner to specify at least one field to update.

       Use case ends.

 - 1b.
-Logged-in owner specified a delivery id that does not exist.
+Logged-in owner specified a Delivery ID that does not exist.

     - 1b1.
-DMS informs the logged-in owner of invalid delivery id being entered.
+DMS informs the logged-in owner of Invalid delivery id being entered.

       Use case ends.

 - 1c.
-Logged-in owner entered date in the wrong format.
+Logged-in owner did not specifiy a Delivery ID.

     - 1c1.
-DMS informs the logged-in owner of invalid format and shows the correct format.
+DMS informs the logged-in Owner to specify a Delivery to update.

       Use case ends

 ---

-#### Use Case: UC25 - Delete delivery
+#### Use Case: UC21 - Delete delivery

 **System:** Delivery Management System (DMS)